 Source: US NIH

-It was first described in 1963 by Dr, Douglas Reye, and has been found to be associated (in around 90% of cases) with the use of aspirin which had been prescribed to control the fever of the previous infection.
+It was first described in 1963 by Dr, Douglas Reye, and has been found to be associated (in around 90% of cases) with the use of aspirin which had been prescribed to control the fever of a previous infection.
 Although uncommon, It is a serious complication, with a 30% mortality rate.
 Those who recover often have debilitating long-term health problems.

 The cause (other than the fact it's associated with aspirin) is unknown.

 “Much of the research on RS focuses on answering fundamental questions about the disorder such as how problems in the body's metabolism may trigger the nervous system damage characteristic of RS and what role aspirin plays in this life-threatening disorder.”

 Ideas for new topics, and suggested additions / corrections for old ones, are always welcome.

 If you have skills or interests in a particular field, and have suggestions for Wikenigma, get in touch !

 Or, if you'd like to become a regular contributor . . . request a login password.
 Registered users can edit the entire content of the site, and also create new pages.

 ( The 'Notes for contributors' section in the main menu has further information and guidelines etc.)